 Rev. Doug Leonard

 Doug is experienced in diplomacy and handling delicate situations of conflict.
-He served as the World Council of Churches’ representative to the United Nations in New York where he brought the voice of Christian concerns to advance development, peacebuilding and religious freedom.
+Doug served as the World Council of Churches’ representative to the United Nations in New York, where he worked to advance diplomacy, development, peace building and religious freedom.

 Doug is an artist.
 He has a degree in fine art and is a sculptor.
 He has led congregational projects incorporating the arts with ministry.
 His heart is in pastoral and congregational ministry, and he loves teaching the Bible, training in evangelism and outreach and helping a skeptical culture to understand the meaning of a new life in Christ.

 Elders and Deacons

 The consistory governs the life and ministry of a congregation.
 It is made up of those who hold three offices in the church: minister, elder, and deacon.

 Maryann joined the church office in December 2023.
 She manages the office and church communications.
 Maryann earned her B.S. in Sports Management from SUNY Brockport and an M.S. in Computer Science/Information Systems from Marist College.
 For fun, she enjoys spending time with her daughters, family, traveling, and sitting by the water.
 She is a member of the HRC handbell choir.
 Maryann is in the office Monday through Friday, 8:30-4.

 Linda and her husband Bruce have been members of Hopewell Reformed Church (HRC) for over 20 years.
 She has a bachelor’s degree in Early Childhood Development and a master’s degree in Child Development.
 Linda has taught Child Development at the college level and has been a director and teacher of two Church-based Early Childhood Programs in the area.
 Twice a year, Linda goes to the Dominican Republic where she works in local medical clinics and runs a Vacation Bible School for over 150 children.
 Linda’s passion is worshiping the Lord, working with children and spreading the Good News.